KDE/libkscreen/backends/wayland/README.txt

 Review from 09/18/15 16:25 by Martin Gräßlin:

-OutputManagementInterface:
-* I suggest to not emit the signal configurationCreated (not really interesting for KWin), but instead emit a signal carrying the object when it requests apply
+o General comment: I think tracking the suggested changes in the OutputDeviceInterface is wrong.
+The idea was that the client can setup in a 1:1 mapping with the server.
+By tracking it in the OutputDeviceInterface you broke that.
+Now it's possible that n clients modify 1 OutputDeviceInterface again.
+Thus what the server in the end applies might not be what the client submitted.
+The state needs to be tracked in the OutputConfigurationInterface.

 OutputConfigurationInterface;
-* no need to include global.h in outputconfiguration_interface.h
-* no need to forward declare Display
-* yes you want that metatype which is commented, but for the pointer type
+o no need to include global.h in outputconfiguration_interface.h o no need to forward declare Display o yes you want that metatype which is commented, but for the pointer type o in OutputConfigurationInterface::Private::modeCallback break once you find the modeValid.
-* needs to expose information for the compositor to actually know what it should do
-* applyRequested might not be needed in case it's change like suggested above
-* in OutputConfigurationInterface::Private::modeCallback break once you find the modeValid.
 Personally I don't like the foreach and prefer to use either the new for loop or a nice helper from the std algorithms.
 E.g. for this case: modeValid = std::any_of(output->modes().constBegin(), output-
 >modes().constEnd(), [mode_id] (const Mode &m) { return m.id == mode_id; ));
 see [1].
-Reading further your code you probably do not even want the variable modeValid at all, but rather just use std::none_of

-* I don't think we need the pendingChangesChanged() signal.
+o general coding style comment: please pick either Q_FOREACH or foreach, but not both.
+Ideally get rid of them, it's an ugly macro which has a replacement as a core language feature (granted you need to make sure it doesn't copy). o There shouldn't be a need to do the applyPendingChanges from OutputConfigurationInterface.
+OutputDeviceInterface will be filled in from KWin anyway before the applied will be set o I don't think we need the pendingChangesChanged() signal.
 Normally we are not interested in the not yet committed state.

+OutputManagementInterface:
+o I suggest to not emit the signal configurationCreated (not really interesting for KWin), but instead emit a signal carrying the object when it requests apply
+* Reading further your code you probably do not even want the variable modeValid at all, but rather just use std::none_of

+??? * needs to expose information for the compositor to actually know what it should do
+--> in what way?
-* The applyCallback should swap the pending state to the current state
+* applyRequested might not be needed in case it's change like suggested above --> is needed to signal from OutputConfigurationInterface to OutputManagementInterface ??? * The applyCallback should swap the pending state to the current state --> this is done by the server now, no?
-* There shouldn't be a need to do the applyPendingChanges from OutputConfigurationInterface.
-OutputDeviceInterface will be filled in from KWin anyway before the applied will be set
-* general coding style comment: please pick either Q_FOREACH or foreach, but not both.
-Ideally get rid of them, it's an ugly macro which has a replacement as a core language feature (granted you need to make sure it doesn't copy).

-* General comment: I think tracking the suggested changes in the OutputDeviceInterface is wrong.
-The idea was that the client can setup in a 1:1 mapping with the server.
-By tracking it in the OutputDeviceInterface you broke that.
-Now it's possible that n clients modify 1 OutputDeviceInterface again.
-Thus what the server in the end applies might not be what the client submitted.
-The state needs to be tracked in the OutputConfigurationInterface.